Attach Files to a Task tasks.task.files.attach

 result |

 The root element of the response.
-Contains an object with the description of the attached file |
+Contains an object describing the attached file |

 |